 Surveillance of antimicrobial use

-The Commission established and has continued to enhance the Antimicrobial Use and Resistance in Australia (AURA) Surveillance System to report on data on antimicrobial use and resistance in Australia.
+The Antimicrobial Use and Resistance in Australia (AURA) Surveillance System includes data on antimicrobial use and resistance in Australia.
 The surveillance programs that contribute antimicrobial use data to AURA include the National Antimicrobial Prescribing Survey (NAPS) and the National Antimicrobial Utilisation Surveillance Program (NAUSP).